lloverasdan/lloverasdan.github.io/_pages/about.md

 <div class="jumbotron">
 ### *Background*

-I am currently doing a postdoc at the Naval Research Laboratory, a position I began in January 2024.
-My research focuses on the predictability of polar lows.
-My advisor is Dr. Jim Doyle.
+Prior to my current position, I was a postdoctoral research associate at the U.S. Naval Research Laboratory.
+My research focused on the predictability of Arctic polar lows.
+My advisor was Dr. Jim Doyle.

 I earned my PhD from the University of Washington in 2023.
 My research dealt with atmospheric predictability, specifically focusing on the initial-condition errors that lead to poor forecasts of midlatitude cyclones.
 I used WRF simulations of both idealized and real-world cyclones to conduct my experiments.
 My advisor was Professor Dale Durran.